 Submucosal fibroids (that grow from the inside wall of the uterus and protrude into the uterine cavity may be removed hysteroscopically (from the inside of the uterus without any skin incisions).

 Laparoscopic myomectomy should be performed by specialist gynaecologists who have completed additional training either in minimally invasive gynaecology surgery, or in surgical gynaecological oncology in order to learn techniques and procedures to complete the most complex surgeries with lower complication rates and quicker recovery period.
 They also perform higher volume of more complex cases.
 Kent sees his private patients in Epworth Freemasons in East Melbourne.
-He also consults in Heidelberg, Box Hill and Werribee.
+He also consults in Box Hill and Werribee.

 Morcellation is the process to cutting the large fibroid into smaller pieces within the abdomen to allow its extraction through the small (usually only 1cm) ‘key-hole’ incision.
 This allows the procedure to be performed in a minimally invasive way by an experienced gynaecologist, reducing the risks of an open surgery.